khalid-hussain/morals-and-behaviour/5-friends-close-friends.md

-147. Do not be pleased if someone praises you for a quality which you do not have; on the contrary, be very sorry because it will bring to public attention that you lack them.
+147. Do not be pleased if someone praises you for a quality which you do not have; on the contrary, be very sorry because it will bring to public attention that you lack it.
 To sing such praises is to mock and poke fun, and only an idiot or an imbecile would be pleased.
 Do not be sorry if someone criticizes you for a fault that you do not have; on the contrary, you should be pleased because your merit will be brought to public attention.